honeymelon-app/honeymelon/docs/guide/presets.md

 - Copies streams whenever possible (no re-encoding)
 - Only transcodes when absolutely necessary
-- Uses faster encoder presets when transcoding is required
+- Uses faster encoding settings when transcoding is required

-**Encoding Settings**:

-- Video: CRF 23, preset `fast`
-- Audio: 192 kbps

 **Best For**: